 After the birth of my daughter, my body actually returned to ‘normal’ (pre-birth shape) fairly quickly.
 I was able to wear my old clothes within a month.
 I still had a wibbly wobbly stretch-marked stomach, but it could be tucked into knickers.
 (Second time round, it’s taking a lot longer).

 However, I still wasn’t sure what clothes to wear.
 I was breastfeeding, so this meant only layered tops or vest tops with clips on the straps.
 Not very fetching.
-And I wasn’t sure if I still had the confidence to be wearing the same clothes I had the summer before becoming pregnant.
+And I wasn’t sure if I still had the confidence to be wearing the same clothes I had the summer is xanax an over the counter drug before becoming pregnant.

 Who was I now?
 How should I dress?
 Did I need to dress like a mum?